What do fruit, turtles, peanut butter and jelly, treasure maps, monsters and beads have to do with coding? Keep reading to find out!

 Homeschool Unit Study: Coding Unplugged

-Adding some offline coding activities to your coding experience is going to be great.
+Adding some offline coding activities to your learning experience is going to be great.

 1. Tinkersmith has a neat coding with cups activity for kids that only requires plastic cups, their free printable cards, and writing materials.
 In this Unplugged Cup Stacking Coding Game you will need a few people to do play, as one person serves as the “robot” and others do the programming.